JawadLegend/LegendToken/README.md

 run :
     ``npm install`` to install the dev dependencies.

-    ``npx hardhat run scripts/deploy.js --network sepolia`` to deploy the contract/token.
+    ``npx hardhat test`` to run the test

-    ``npx hardhat run scripts/airdrop.js --network sepolia`` to sign a tx using the terminal.
+    ``npx hardhat run scripts/deploy.js --network sepolia`` to deploy the contract/token ``npx hardhat run scripts/airdrop.js --network sepolia`` to sign a tx using the terminal

  You can also add the token to metamask to sign tx more easily.